Changes to Ownership

 Filing to the Land Owner Transparency Registry (LOTR)

-Land title applications that are mailed in and then processed by LTSA on or after November 30th may require a LOTR transparency declaration, and also a transparency report where relevant.
-This includes land title applications mailed but not processed by LTSA until November 30, 2020.
+As of November 30th 2020, land title applications may require a LOTR transparency declaration and transparency report where relevant.
 Applications requiring and missing an accompanying LOTR form will be returned without processing.
 All applications submitted by mail should be sent to the New Westminster Land Title office to avoid processing delays.
 For more information about LOTR visit landtransparency.ca

 The general instructions on this website do not guarantee registration